 - Use the furniture to create conversation areas.
 People should be able to comfortably talk to each other without straining their necks or shouting.
 If the room is particularly large, you might want to create a few different conversation areas.

 - Don't forget about the traffic flow.
 Leave enough room for people to walk around furniture so they can easily get from one side of the room to another.

 - Pull furniture away from the walls.
 Having all the furniture backs touching the walls is one of the biggest mistakes people make in the living room.
 Placing the pieces closer together, will create a more intimate setting.
 As long as the backs of the pieces are finished, there's no reason not to show them off.

 Furniture Sizes and Placement

 When it comes to living room furniture, size matters.

-- Side Tables - Side tables tend to be an afterthought but they're actually very important.
+- Side Tables - Side tables tend to be an afterthought, but they're important.
 The number you need will depend on how much seating you have.
 Everyone should be able to comfortably set down a drink without having to get up and walk over to a table.
-Try to have one on either side of the sofa (unless there isn't enough space – in this case people can use the coffee table), and between pairs of chairs.
+Try to have one on either side of the sofa, and between pairs of chairs.
 The key is to have enough surface space without overcrowding the room.
 The tables should be approximately the same height as the arm of the chair or sofa they're next to.

 Living Room Accessories

 If you're unsure about what will work try using an online room planner to create an arrangement.
 Test out some different looks and see what looks best and what works for your lifestyle.
-If you're not too computer savvy you can make up a living room floor plan using graph paper.
-Just make sure to use all the appropriate measurements so you don't face any unwelcome surprises when you actually put the furniture in the room.
+If you're not too computer savvy, you can make up a living room floor plan using graph paper.
+Just make sure to use all the appropriate measurements, so you don't face any unwelcome surprises when you put the furniture in the room.